Who Is Responsible in Premises Liability Cases?

 If you or a loved one has suffered an injury on another person’s property due to unsafe conditions, it’s possible to bring a premises liability lawsuit.
 Premises liability is the legal concept that property owners, property managers, business owners, or residents should take reasonable steps to ensure a safe environment on their property so visitors aren’t injured.

 Premise liability claims “arise when a person is injured on someone else’s property as a result of the property owner’s negligence,” says New Jersey personal injury lawyer Michael J. Epstein.

-- Look at the “status” of the visitor and what this status says about the property owner’s responsibility.
+- Look at the status of the visitor: What does this status say about the property owner’s responsibility?
 For example, was the visitor a trespasser or an invited guest?

-- Look at the property conditions and what both the owner and visitor did.
-Did the visitor contribute to their injuries by not being careful?
+- Look at the property conditions and the owner and visitor’s actions: Did the visitor contribute to their injuries by not being careful?
 Had the owner taken reasonable steps to eliminate dangerous conditions?

 - A customer at a department or grocery store slips and falls on a slick or wet floor

 - Someone is injured on a public sidewalk—for example, due to icy conditions or inadequate maintenance